OctopusDeploy/docs/docs/administration/service-watchdog.md

 ---

-In some environment the Windows Services for Octopus Deploy Server and Tentacle may not reliably startÂ when the server is rebooted. Â This typically occurs during a restart after Windows Updates have been installed.
+In some environment the Windows Services for Octopus Deploy Server and Tentacle may not reliably start when the server is rebooted.
+This typically occurs during a restart after Windows Updates have been installed.

 ## Why does it happen?